A version of this story originally ran in January 2022.

 There are a handful of sluggers in Major League history whose tape-measure blasts would have been perfect for today's Statcast tracking technology.
 Babe Ruth, Bo Jackson, Mark McGwire and Barry Bonds all come to mind.

 But one hitter you might not think of right away -- but should -- is Hall of Famer Willie McCovey.
 Giants legend Willie Mays, who played alongside McCovey for parts of 14 seasons in San Francisco, used to say McCovey "could hit a ball farther than anyone I ever played with."
 Bob Gibson and Reggie Jackson both called McCovey the "scariest" hitter in baseball, while manager Sparky Anderson estimated McCovey could hit 80 homers in a season if teams pitched to him more instead of around him.

-As a tribute to the Bay Area legend on what would have been his 84th birthday, here's a look at the top 10 moments from McCovey's celebrated career.
+As a tribute to the late Bay Area legend on what would have been his 84th birthday, here's a look at the top 10 moments from McCovey's celebrated career.

 1. A sensational entrance

 Long before prospect rankings and publications could prepare the public, McCovey arrived in the Majors as an absolute force.
 On July 30, 1959, the lanky 21-year-old from Mobile, Ala., went 4-for-4 against Phillies ace Robin Roberts (a future Hall of Famer) with a pair of triples and two RBIs.
 McCovey quickly proved he was more than a flash in the pan, finishing '59 with a .354 average, 13 homers and 38 RBIs over 52 games to unanimously capture the National League Rookie of the Year Award.
 Those 52 games are still the smallest resume for any rookie position player who's claimed the honor.